Ramprasad-Group/polyga/README.md

 Joseph Kern (jkern34@gatech.edu)

 ## FAQ
+### I think you should add a cool new feature, can you?
+Sure, you can either email me with your idea or write it up in a separate branch and request it be merged.

+### I am getting an error, what do I do?
+Please create a new issue on github and I will get to it as soon as I can!

 ### Why don't you save the fitness score of polymers?
 Typically, fitness scores are population and land dependent, meaning a polymer will have a